bmeviauac01/datadriven-lab/docs/en/Lab-PowerBI/index.md

 1. Wait for the repository creation to complete, then check out the repository.

-    !!! warning "Password in the labs"
-        If you are not asked for credentials to log in to GitHub in university computer laboratories when checking out the repository, the operation may fail.
-This is likely due to the machine using someone else's GitHub credentials.
-Delete these credentials first (see [here](../GitHub-credentials.md)), then retry the checkout.

 1. Create a new branch with the name `solution` and work on this branch.

 1. Open the checked-out folder and type your Neptun code into the `neptun.txt` file.
 There should be a single line with the 6 characters of your Neptun code and nothing else in this file.